rkuma183/wilsonmar.github.io/_posts/2016-03-11-scala-ecosystem.md

    ```
    object HelloWorld extends App {
        println("Hello, World!")
    }
    ```

-This program only uses built-in println function, so no libraries need to be imported yet.
+This program right now only uses built-in println function, so no libraries need to be imported yet.

-NOTE: Rather than coding Java classes, Scala programmers code singleton objects.
+NOTE: Rather than coding Java classes,
+Scala programmers code singleton objects.
 The compiler converts Java classes with only one Java object.

 NOTE: Default visibility in Scala is public.